|

 Objections

-To see how these years are calculated see my I submit this idea so that the Church may decide its merits ( and, or my state of confusion.)
+To see how these years are calculated see my The ideas submitted here are so that the Church may decide their merits.
+And of course, all faithful Catholics believe that the Holy Spirit will continue to lead the Church the way God sees as best.
 Thanks to Rev. Fr.
 René Butler, M.S., for his help in research.
 All comments, criticisms, or suggestions are most welcome.
 Please E-Mail.
 Endnote:

 |